SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation: Introduction

-To address the observed gaps, we devise a novel, accurate, and efficient method for cross-view camera pose estimation called SliceMatch (see Fig.~\ref{fig:introduction_image}).
-Its novel aerial feature aggregation explicitly encodes directional information and pools features using known camera geometry to aggregate the extracted aerial features into a global aerial descriptor.
-The proposed aggregation step `slices' the ground Field-of-View (FoV) into orientation-specific descriptors.
+To address the observed gaps, we devise a novel, accurate, and efficient method for cross-view camera pose estimation called SliceMatch (see Figure~\ref{fig:introduction_image}).
+Its novel aerial feature aggregation explicitly encodes directional information and pools features using known camera geometry to aggregate the extracted aerial features into an aerial global descriptor.
+The proposed aggregation step `slices' the ground Horizontal Field-of-View (HFoV) into orientation-specific descriptors.
 For each pose in a set of candidates, it aggregates the extracted aerial features into corresponding aerial slice descriptors.
 The aggregation uses cross-view attention to weigh aerial features w.r.t. to the ground descriptor, and exploits the geometric constraint that every vertical slice in the ground image corresponds to an azimuth range extruding from the projected ground camera position in the aerial image.
-The resulting aerial descriptor is, therefore, equivariant w.r.t. the rotation of the `slices'.
-This design is key to fast training and inference since feature extraction only needs to be done once for each input pair.
+The feature extraction is done only once for constructing the descriptors for all pose candidates, resulting in fast training and inference speed.
 We contrastively train the model by pairing the ground image descriptor with aerial descriptors at different locations and orientations.
 Hence, the model learns to extract discriminative features for both localization and orientation estimation.